UNESCO International Water Conference - 13 and 14 May 2019

 - H. E. Mr Myung-rae Cho - Minister of Environment, Republic of Korea

-- H. E. Mr Luqmon Isomatov - Head of Foreign Cooperation, Ministery of Foreign Affairs, Tajikistan
+- H. E. Mr Luqmon Isomatov - Head of the Department for External Economic Cooperation, and representing the Minister of Foreign Affairs, Tajikistan

 Second discussion: Global challenges